5 Effective Ways to Weatherproof Your Home for Any Season

 Consider: Many homeowners with flat roofs paint their roof exteriors with white rubberized coating for another layer of water protection and a reflective solar barrier during the hotter months.

-Repainting your home’s exterior creates an instant visual upgrade, but it can also help protect your home from the elements.
-Depending on your climate, look for an exterior paint with UV ray protection or a waterproof finish.
+Repainting your home’s exterior creates an instant visual upgrade, but keeping your exteriors freshly painted has a weatherizing function, too.
+A new coat of paint can also help protect your home from the elements.
+In a sunny climate, look for exterior paint with UV ray protecting.
+In a wet climate, seek out paint with a waterproof finish.

 Warning Signs: Your paint is peeling, bubbling or fading, or you haven’t painted in a number of years.